 All of the rooms were specially created to host up to three people, so it's an ideal option for solo travelers, couples, or even small families of three.
 All of the rooms offer standard facilities that will guarantee a comfortable stay, while some of them feature accessibility features for people who need them.

 The Deluxe Panoramic View Room is a splendid option if you are searching for a relatively budget-friendly option without having to be stripped of luxurious services and facilities like the panoramic view over the ocean or the garden.
-For utmost privacy, you can stay at the Ocean View Suite, that feels like a small house!
+For utmost privacy, you can stay at the Ocean View Suite, which feels like a small house!
 You can check prices at the hotel by clicking here!

 1. Try the local cuisine from a street vendor or a local restaurant!

 Fortunately or not, the flavors that you are going to taste in a Balinese restaurant are different than the ones on the night markets and streets.
-The hotel's main restaurant includes International dishes in case you are not keen on the Asian cuisine, as well as some traditional Indonesian cuisine choices if you want to explore the local dining culture.
+The hotel's main restaurant includes International dishes in case you are not keen on Asian cuisine, as well as some traditional Indonesian cuisine choices if you want to explore the local dining culture.

 The Balinese Street Vendors offer a more authentic Balinese eating-out experience, however, you need to be extra cautious before eating street food.
 Whether it's the first time you visit Bali or not, you should prefer a local food guide tour, which, in addition to being safer, will make your eating exploration much easier.
 If you still want to explore the local food tradition alone, then visit one of the night markets!

 2. Enjoy an exotic cocktail or a refreshing juice made of local tropical fruits!